davekilian/davekilian.github.com/_posts/2012-09-14-multiplayer-i.markdown

 TODO diagram

-We'll be building our game using a client-server architecture.
+We'll build our game using a client-server architecture.
 I'll assume you're familiar with client/server systems in general.
 For games, a client-server system usually means: